Bias,

 “The Error of

-the intelligent, reasonable, and responsible thing to do, at least
+is, intelligent, reasonable, and responsible people may, at least sometimes,

-others.
+interfere with peaceful, volun-tary economic transactions.
 Lonergan lacked insight into how such interventions engender the very social dislocations he lamented.
-The
+This

-philosophic root of his misunderstanding of economics (the object to which
+philosophic root of his misunder-standing of economics (to which

-the premier theorist of the self-appropriation of the human knower.
-In
+study his mind was first drawn).
+This theorist of the self-appropriation of the human knower

-1983 the late dean of the Austrian School, Murray Rothbard, dubbed Lonergan an “institutionalist” after reading
+unpublished manuscript version I had provided) the late dean of the Austrian School, Murray Rothbard

-him).
-The following year I had to opportunity to ask Father Lonergan what he thought of the
+characterized Lonergan's economic thought as “institutionalist.”
+The following year I asked Loner-gan what he thought of the

 Austrians: “Well, they're deductivists, and you know what I think of